donomii/portprog/docs/README.md

 # [Download](https://github.com/donomii/portprog/releases)

-## Easy setup

-Double click to download GCC, Go, Perl and support libraries
+Double click to install GCC, Go, Perl, support libraries and much more!

 ##

 I frequently have to install my programming tools on a fresh computer.
 It is always frustrating, because it takes me hours to track down every minor library and patch that I need to get something compiled.

-Of course, there are no _minor_ libraries, because missing any of them halts the compile.
 So I put together this installer to get my environment set up as quickly as possible.

 # Installation